davidrojasleon/mcctool-landing/index.md

     a simple descriptive method that can be applied to any population for whom medical claims data are available.
-Importantly, this tool allows the exploration of multimorbidity without any assumptions (i.e. that may come from more complex statistical or machine learning techniques) or demographic limitations.In addition, it can help sort health systems data by prevalence and attributed spending of multiple chronic conditions.
+Importantly, this tool allows the exploration of multimorbidity without any assumptions (i.e. that may come from more complex statistical or machine learning techniques) or demographic limitations.<br><br>In addition, it can help sort health systems data by prevalence and attributed spending of multiple chronic conditions.
 The key functionality of this tool lies in defining, navigating, and sorting <strong>‘segments’ </strong>within a population.
 Here we define ‘Segments’ as a group of patients defined by 1 or 2 chronic conditions, an age group, and